 While it can be relatively easy to get approval for some types of loans, others have more stringent lending requirements and might require a person to have a stronger credit history.
 If buying a house is in your future plans, it can be worthwhile to focus on building credit — making you a more attractive borrower to lenders and helping you get the best terms and conditions possible on your home loan.

-How to Build Credit for a Mortgage
+How to Build Credit to Get a House

 If you’re starting from scratch and don’t have a credit history at all, you have several options for building up your credit and making yourself a more attractive borrower to lenders.